ArunMichaelDsouza/D_Pad/README.md

+Send a pull request......feel free to contribute!
-Fork it! send me a pull request! have fun exploring!!
+Or just fork it! have fun exploring!!

 If any problem persists, feel free to post an issue or drop an email.